Welcome to my next installment as part of the iHomeschool Network’s new series called Quotable Wisdom.

 Each Tuesday, we’re all posting thoughts from topics or authors of interest.
 I’m sharing quotes from famous mathematicians and scientists for your pinning and Facebooking pleasure, but my biggest goal is that I hope something will spark you or your family to dig deeper into a particular area or a particular person’s life.

-Sarah picked our quotable person again this week.
-This scrivener, scientist and manuscript-seller who was born in the 1300s is the subject of some factual reading we’ve been doing – as well as our new favorite fiction series by Michael Scott.
+Ashar picked our quotable person this week as the “part two” of last week’s quote.
+Like Nicholas Flamel last week, today’s author – Queen Elizabeth’s personal mathematician, physician, astronomer and spy (and even the original “007”) – is the subject of some factual reading we’ve been doing – as well as our new favorite fiction series by Michael Scott.

-- Check out Random House’s fictionalized young-adult series based on Flamel (complete with a surprisingly high number of factual references to early chemists and alchemists and to the documented mythologies of several cultures)
+- Check out Random House’s fictionalized young-adult series casting Dee as the villain (complete with a surprisingly high number of factual references to early chemists and alchemists and to the documented mythologies of several cultures)